CS 480: Computers and Society

 below.
 For CS majors, C = 72% is the lowest passing grade.

-- Midterm (20%): This will be a take-home essay exam, due in Blackboard by Wednesday, October 19th.
+- Midterm (20%): This will be a take-home exam, due in Canvas by midnight on Wednesday, March 5th.

 - Attendance and participation.
 (10%): Students are expected to